abdousameh/nest-js-example/README.md

 For MongoDB, I have created a local database and developped a <em>users</em> module in which I created some CRUD methods as examples.

-# 3 - File upload
+# 4 - File upload

-Librairies used:
+Library used:

 - multer